lst1975/neHttpd/README.md

 # Compile
    make

+# Run
+   ```
    ./httpd

-   ```
    http://localhost:8080
    ```
    ![index](https://github.com/user-attachments/assets/f0f44f4e-dd66-4afe-befa-99ee6f6a71e1)

 # Upload
-   The uploaded file will be stored in the fixed positon in folder of /uploads
+   The uploaded file will be stored in the fixed positon of "/uploads"

 # Other
-   Only JSON file for configuraion is transmitted between Browser and Backend neHhttpd.
+   Only JSON file for configuraion is transmitted between Browser and Backend neHttpd.

 # TODO
    1. automatically convert between JSON and C structure